Mandarin Oriental, Tokyo

 Mandarin Oriental, Tokyo is a luxury hotel located in the Nihonbashi Mitsui Tower in Tokyo’s Nihonbashi neighborhood, close to Tokyo Station and Tokyo Stock Exchange.
-The hotel, opened in December 2005, is managed by Mandarin Oriental Hotel Group.
+The hotel, opened on 2 December 2005, is managed by Mandarin Oriental Hotel Group.
 The hotel contains 178 guestrooms and suites as well as ten restaurants and bars.
 Among the restaurants, Sense, Signature and Tapas Molecular Bar have each been awarded Michelin Stars.
 Additionally, the hotel operates a spa, which, in 2011, was named by Conde Nast Traveller readers as one of the Top 25 spas in the world.